adarmonicteam/adarmonicteam.github.io/index.md

   > No equality.
 No freedom.
 Just violence, civil war and terrorism...
 Do we need this to happen in America?
     -PIGEONTODAY

 4. On **September 26th**, the Trump Adversary topic sees its greatest spike.
-This was cooincidently the date of the first presidential debate between Donald Trump and Hillary Clinton.
+This was coincidently the date of the first presidential debate between Donald Trump and Hillary Clinton.
   > This is not a misspell on Hofstra University's debate tickets It's the name of Hillary's body double #debatenight
     -JENN_ABRAMS

 {% include topics1.html %}

 - A second strategy includes **targetting specific populations** of people.
 One of the most prominent that was found was that of the African-American population, which is a politically relevant community.
-Interestingly, when topic categorization was applied to analyze the types of tweets that were being released, the states which higher percentages of African-Americans correlated with the percent of Black-related tweets that were released by the Trolls.
+When topic categorization was applied to analyze the types of tweets that were being released, the states with higher percentages of African-Americans, as determined by the [U.S. census of 2010](https://www.census.gov/quickfacts/geo/chart/US/RHI225217), correlated with the percent of Black-related tweets that were released by the Trolls.

 {% include blackstates.html %}

-When a correlation coefficient is calculated that quantifies the relationship between the percentage of African-Americans versus the percent of Black-support topics in that state, a value of **0.52** is retrieved.
+A pearson correlation coefficient of **0.52** is obtained when quantifying the relationship between the percentage of African-Americans versus the percent of Black-support topics in that state.
 This implies that there is a statistically relevant relationship between these two variables, and that the Trolls may very well have considered the African-American population of states when releasing tweets.
+Furthermore, it validates the ability of our topic categorization model to accurately classify the Black-related topic.

 {% include BlackCorrelation2.html %}